henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     # remember to import astroNN's loss function first
     model.compile(loss=categorical_cross_entropy(from_logits=False), ...)

-.. note:: astroNN's categorical_cross_entropy expects values after softmax activated by default.
-If you want to use logits, please use from_logits=True

 Binary Cross-Entropy
 ----------------------------

+.. py:function:: astroNN.nn.losses.binary_cross_entropy(y_true, y_pred, from_logits=False)

+   :param y_true: Ground Truth
+   :type y_true: tf.Tensor
+   :param y_pred: Prediction
+   :type y_pred: tf.Tensor
+   :param from_logits: From logits space or not.
+If you want to use logits, please use from_logits=True
+   :type from_logits: boolean
+   :return: Binary Cross-Entropy
+   :rtype: tf.Tensor

 Binary Cross-Entropy will first clip the values of prediction from neural net for the sake of numerical stability if ``from_logits=False``